Kometa-Team/Kometa/docs/kometa/install/docker.md

 1. Installing Docker
 2. Retrieving the image
 3. Setting up the initial config file
+4. Creating some sample collections using the defaults
-4. Setting up a collection file and creating a couple sample collections
+5. Setting up a collection file and creating a sample collection.
-5. Creating a docker container that will keep running in the background
+6. Adding some default overlays.

 The specific steps you will be taking: